Have you struggled most of your life to communicate clearly with the people around you?

 Acquired Apraxia Of Speech

-Apraxia of speech is a disorder with similar symptoms of dysarthria.
+Apraxia of speech is a disorder with symptoms similar to those of dysarthria.
 The difference is in the cause.
-While dysarthria is linked with a muscle issue, apraxia is an issue with the part of the brain that controls those muscles.
+While dysarthria is linked with muscle issues, apraxia has to do with the part of the brain that controls those muscles.
 This is different from childhood apraxia of speech in that it’s acquired later in life, often due to a stroke or traumatic brain injury.

 Selective mutism is an anxiety disorder where people are physically unable to speak in certain situations.
 In others, they’re able to speak and fully comprehend the speech of others fluently.